benfertig/timestamper/WINDOWS_RUN_AND_BUILD_FROM_SOURCE.md

 ### *Auto PY to EXE* configuration
 #### Script location
-This should point to the *Python* file titled "TimeStamper.py" in the *timestamper* respository's "src" directory.
+This should point to the *Python* file titled "Time Stamper.py" in the *timestamper* respository's "src" directory.
 Refer to the general template below, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to.
 ```
-{path_to_repository}/src/TimeStamper.py
+{path_to_repository}/src/Time Stamper.py
 ```

 #### Onefile